 - Messermeister 8-Inch Take-Apart Kitchen Scissors: These had long been my favorite pair, as it offers all the built-in features of this review's winner.
 But it didn't perform nearly as well in the chicken-spatchcocking test, earning a disqualification at that early stage.

 - J. A. Henckels International Kitchen Shears: These performed fairly well in the chicken test, but didn't snip chives as well as they could have.

 - Wüsthof 5558-1 Come-Apart Kitchen Shears: This model lost its bid at being the best shears early on, failing to perform well in the chicken test.

 - MAIRICO Ultra Sharp Premium Heavy Duty Kitchen Shears: These seem, based on their recognizable looks alone, to be a pair made by a single factory and sold under a wide range of brand names.
 No matter; it didn't cut the chicken backbone out well (and presumably none of its clones under other names would either).

-- Kuhn Rikon Classic Snips: These shears are a compelling pair with a lot going for them: They're sharp and well designed, and they performed well in all the tests.
+- Kuhn Rikon Classic Snips: These shears are a compelling pair with a lot going for them: They're sharp and well-designed, and they performed well in all the tests.
 They have a spring-loaded hinge that makes their action appealing and snappy.
-They're a worthy pair, but ultimately didn't make the list of winners because their more complex hinge design means cleaning them fully of chicken fluids is that much more difficult.
+They're a worthy pair but ultimately didn't make the list of winners because their more complex hinge design means cleaning them was more difficult.

-- Tojiro-Pro: The kitchen shears from Tojiro-Pro look like one of the higher-end pairs of shears, with a heavy stainless steel build that just screams "quality."
-But whatever they offer in build quality, they lack in usability: The handle loops are too small, and the all-metal design is uncomfortable on the fingers.
+- Tojiro-Pro: The kitchen shears from Tojiro-Pro look like one of the higher-end pairs of shears, with a heavy stainless steel build that screams "quality."
+But whatever they offer in build quality, they lack in usability: The handle loops are too small, and the all-metal design is uncomfortable.
+Note: these are currently unavailable on Amazon.

 - Miyabi Kitchen Shears: The Miyabi passed all our tests with fairly good performance, but were ultimately disqualified for lacking a take-apart hinge.

 - OXO Good Grips Multi-Purpose Kitchen & Herbs Scissors: These fell short on the chive-snipping test.